Definition of Contrast

 Coral is far more red than her lips’ red;

 If snow be white, why then her breasts are dun;

 If hairs be wires, black wires grow on her head.

 I have seen roses damasked, red and white,

-In the first five lines of this poem, Shakespeare employs a number of contrasts to lay emphasis on her beloved’s qualities.
-He contrasts her to the sun, coral, snow and wire.
-Simply, he wants to convey the idea that his woman is though not extraordinary yet substantial.
+In the first five lines of this poem, Shakespeare employs a number of contrasts to lay emphasis on his beloved’s qualities.
+He contrasts her with the sun, coral, snow, and wire.
+Simply, he wants to convey the idea that, while his woman is not extraordinary, she is substantial.

-William Shakespeare’s play, Romeo and Juliet, is about contrasts of love and hate.
-This tragic play embodies contrast of love and hate in different ways, as we see love of two lovers, Romeo and Juliet, whereas their families are at war and hate each other.
-However, love of these lovers forbids this war.
 Characters in this play also contrast each other.
-Romeo and Juliet, though both are lovers, are different too such as Romeo is impulsive and dependent, while Juliet is organized, brave and practical.
+Romeo and Juliet, though both are lovers, are different too.
+Romeo is impulsive and dependent, while Juliet is organized, brave and practical.
 Montague’s marriage is successful, while Capulet’s is not.
-Along with a steady contrast in characters, we notice contrast in mood, theme and action of the play as well.
+Along with a steady contrast in characters, we notice contrasts in mood, theme, and action of the play as well.

 Function of Contrast

-Writers address a number of features and characteristics of two subjects, persons, places and events by contrasting them from one point to another.
-While the major purpose of contrast is to elucidate ideas and clear their meanings, the readers can easily understand through this device what is going to happen next.
-Through opposite and contrasting ideas, writers make their arguments stronger which become memorable for readers due to emphasis placed on them.
-In addition, contrasting ideas shock the audience, heighten drama and produce balanced structures in literary works.
+Writers address a number of features and characteristics of two subjects, persons, places, and events by contrasting them from one point to another.
+While the major purpose of contrast is to elucidate ideas and clear their meanings, readers can easily understand through this device what is going to happen next.
+Through opposite and contrasting ideas, writers make their arguments stronger, thus making them more memorable for readers due to emphasis placed on them.
+In addition, contrasting ideas shock the audience, heighten drama, and produce balanced structures in literary works.